Confidence Fields and Human-in-the-Loop Routing for LLM Extraction Pipelines

 ▶ Watch on YouTube & subscribe to The Stack Underflow

-The one-sentence version: Add a confidence field (0–1) to your forced tool schema, draw a threshold line (e.g. 0.7), and route anything below it to human review — the ranking matters more than the absolute number.
+The one-sentence version: Add a confidence field (0–1) to your forced tool schema, draw a threshold (start at 0.7), and route anything below it to human review — the ranking is what saves you, not the absolute number.

-Adding a confidence field to the tool schema
+Adding the confidence field to a forced tool schema

 {